NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ## Day 10 (8h, Friday for everyone)

 Abstract writing day!
 One of the best ways to understand your own research is to try to write about it.
 You should write early and often, not just at the end when you’re trying to write a paper or your thesis.
 Science conferences are a great way to present your intermediate work, and they give you a chance to write an abstract.
 For example, the Neuromatch Conferences are a great venue for this.
-However, you don’t have to wait so long to write your project abstract, you’ll do it today.
-If you already have an answer to your question that’s great, but it’s not necessary.
+However, you don’t have to wait so long to write your project abstract, you’ll do it today!
+If you have preliminary results that’s great, but it’s not required.
 Most of the components of an abstract do not in fact require results.
 The goal for this day is to workshop your abstract with your group, and then present this to your entire pod.
+You can also think of it as a much more refined version of the project proposal you submitted originally.

 If you have been using a project template, this is a good time to branch out and pursue your own questions.
 The template was only meant to get you started on some concrete analyses, so that you become familiar with the data, but now that you have more knowledge, you should be able to come up with your own question.
 Practice the 4-steps again if necessary, they should be easier once you have a good question.